moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/definition-of-done/_index.md

 ---
 title: "Definition of Done"
-description: "Learn about the definition of done."
+description: "Learn about the PS definition of done."
 ---

 The Definition of Done and the Definition of Ready are closely related.
 Or the other way around; it is a chicken and egg thing.